MjRodge/100-days-of-python/week-6/day-39+40/readme.md

 13. built `datetime` objects in the correct format to submit to the tequila flight search api
 14. built json payload to submit to tequila flight search api
 15. refactored flight search to use `FlightData` class as an intermediary to hold flight search data
+16. removed hard coded destination value and passed each location from google sheet into flight search function